Eddie-Burbank/DildoFox-Vaniila/README.md

 # DildoFox

---- Vanilla Version Now Available ---
+--- Vanilla Version Now Available For Windows and Linux---

+** Click on 'Releases' to the right, then select the installer for your operating system **

 This new package of Vanilla Dildofox has been updated to gain back full browser functionality for those that need it.